How to Get Defined Curls for Black Men with 4C Hair (Easy Routine)

 You’ll only need the first three for the 1st easy method, but if you want to get fancy and have more time, you’ll need the rest.

-Curling method #1 for short 4C hair (easy) — time: 10 minutes
+Curling method #1 for 4C hair (easy) — time: 10 minutes

 Now this is the simplest method, you’ll just need a sponge, curl cream and leave-in, and a pick.